L4Q: Parameter Efficient Quantization-Aware Fine-Tuning on Large Language Models: Ethical Considerations

 \section{Ethical Considerations}

-This paper presents work aimed at advancing machine learning, particularly in the context of language models.
-While our research contributes to the development and application of LLMs, we recognize the potential societal implications associated with this work.
-Based on the claims of the referenced sources — including datasets, code, and models — we believe that the artifacts used and the models produced do not violate personal identification rights or contain offensive content.
-Consequently, we do not further examine or discuss potential harms or biases inherent in these models.
+While our research contributes to the development and application of machine learning, particularly in language models, we recognize the potential societal implications associated with this work.
+Based on the claims of the referenced sources — including datasets, code, and models — we believe that the artifacts do not violate personal identification rights or contain offensive content.
 All datasets, code, and models cited in this paper are publicly accessible and processed solely for research purposes.
 Our use of these artifacts is consistent with their intended purpose.